dana-zbbg/Scattering_Poles_Reconstruction/README.md

 Numerical reconstruction of scattering poles for the Helmholtz equation in 2 dimensions for Dirichlet/Neumann/Impedance boundary conditions

 This code corresponds to the algorithm described in the article "An algorithm for computing scattering poles based on dual characterization to interior eigenvalues", Proceedings A, by Cakoni - Haddar - Zilberberg.
-It consists of 4 Matlab files that rely on the use of Gypsilab : https://github.com/matthieuaussal/gypsilab as well as auxiliary codes used to find the zeros of the derivative of the Hankel function.
+The main algorithm consists of 4 Matlab files that rely on the use of Gypsilab : https://github.com/matthieuaussal/gypsilab as well as auxiliary codes used to find the zeros of the derivative of the Hankel function.

 ## --------------------------Main---------------------------------------------
 ### main_sc_poles.m :
-	-main programm, produces a array/plot of 1 over the norm of g obtained by
+	-main programm, produces a array/plot of 1 over the norm of g obtained by inverting the
- 	inverting the interior scattering operator.
+ 	interior scattering operator.
 It shows peaks at the values of the scattering poles.
 	-set up the ranges of real and imaginary parts of k (values of k to be tested)
 	-set up of the geometry (shape of the obstacle)
 	-set up of boundary condition (Dirichlet or Impedance)